manastalukdar/manastalukdar.github.io/website/pages/about/professional-commitments.md

 ## Advisory Roles

-- Providing general guidance to a startup working on a Generative AI based enterprise product.
+- Providing general guidance to an early-stage startup working on a Generative AI based enterprise product.